 Background: The Facts

 The home is 22 years old (built in 1995) and in a suburban neighborhood in the midwest.
 It’s approximately 3,164 sq feet and went on the market in May 2016 for $500,000.
-The property received multiple offers and was under contract within 48 hours for nearly the asking price. $8,000 was invested in prepping the house for it’s market debut.
+The property received multiple offers and was under contract within 48 hours for nearly the asking price.
+However, $8,000 was invested in prepping the house for its market debut.
 The frameless shower stall was the largest expense at $5,000 (including labor).
 Most of the updates were done by the homeowners which saved on labor costs.

 A Year Prior: Prep work